setzler/academic-kickstart/content/schedules/PSU-Trade-Dev/index.md

 - James Tybout
 - Stephen Yeaple

-In addition, a large number of Penn State graduate students work primarily in trade and/or development.
+In addition, a large number of Penn State PhD students work primarily in trade and/or development.
 As a result, there are typically 30-50 attendees at the Trade & Development Seminar.